bambora/dev.bambora.com/source/docs/references/merchant_sdks/overview.md

 title: Merchant SDKs Overview
 layout: tutorial

+summary: >
+    Our SDKs wrap our RESTful APIs.

 navigation:
   header: na.tocs.na_nav_header
   footer: na.tocs.na_nav_footer
   toc: na.tocs.merchant_sdks
   header_active: Guides

-summary: >
-    This page contains the rules and guidelines for creating a developer portal and the content within it.
-All bambora developer portals must adhere to this design guide.

 ---

 # Overview
 Our SDKs wrap our RESTful APIs.
 Our server and mobile SDKs make it easy for you to use our RESTful APIs in a range of languages: C#, Go, Java, Javascript (Node), PHP, Python and Ruby.
 Our browser SDK limits the scope of your PCI compliance to PCI SAQ-A.

-## Server SKD
+## Server SDK
 Our Server SDKs wrap our Payments, Payment Profiles and Reporting APIs.
 You can read more about the functionality [here](../take_payments).

 ### Source